Josip Pečarić

-Josip Pečarić (born 2 September 1948) is a Croatian mathematician.
+Josip Pečarić (born 2 September 1948) is a Croatian mathematician and writer.
 He is a professor of mathematics in the Faculty of Textile Technology at the University of Zagreb, Croatia, and is a full member of the Croatian Academy of Sciences and Arts.
 He has written and co-authored over 1,200 mathematical publications.
 He has also published a number of works on history and politics that have been described as comprising historical negationism or Holocaust denial.

 Education

 Pečarić was born in Kotor, Montenegro (at the time part of Yugoslavia) on 2 September 1948, where he remained to attend elementary and high school.
 He studied at the University of Belgrade's Faculty of Electrical Engineering for his undergraduate and master's degrees, which he completed respectively in 1972 and 1975.
 The supervisor of his master's degree, mathematics professor, Dobrilo Tošić, inspired him to switch fields to mathematics.

 Pečarić remained at the University of Belgrade, working on his PhD in mathematics from 1975 to 1982.
 He received it under the supervision of Petar Vasić.
 His dissertation was on Jensen's and related inequalities.
 He began working at the University of Zagreb in 1987.